-There are many diverse kinds of ninth chords, and they are used in different ways.
-In this post, we’ll explore different kinds of ninth chords, how to use them, and provide examples of their use in popular music.
-Read More.
+There are many kinds of ninth chords, and they can be used in different ways.
+This post explores different kinds of ninth chords and how you can use them, with plenty of examples of their use in popular music.
+Read the post.